 Whether you’re an up-and-coming young professional or a seasoned manager, email writing is a vital aspect of business communication.
 And thanks to what’s often seen as the mysteries of English grammar and the subtleties of the written word, it can be a daily struggle.
 That’s especially true if you have to motivate busy people to respond or address a potentially touchy subject.
 To write a great email, you need to know two things: common mistakes to avoid, and next-level strategies to get ahead.

 But first things first—you have to know what a great email looks like if you’re going to write one.

 Anatomy of a good email

 Every email you write has the same basic structure: Subject line, greeting, email body, and closing.
 But as with every written form of professional communication, there’s a right way to do it and standards that should be followed.
-Here’s what you need to know to craft a solid email:
+Here’s how to write a proper email:

 1 Subject line

-The subject line could be the most important part of the email, though it’s oftentimes overlooked in favor of the email body.
+The subject line could be the most important part of the email, though it’s often overlooked in favor of the email body.
 But if you’re cold-emailing someone, or just establishing a professional relationship, your subject line can entice people to open the message as well as set expectations about what’s enclosed.
 On the other hand, a poorly crafted or generic subject line (like “Hi” or “You don’t wAnt to miss thos”) can deter the reader and result in your email landing in the spam folder.

 “Spend double the amount of time crafting the right subject line as you do on the [body] because if they don’t open the email, it doesn’t matter,” says Cole Schafer, founder and copy chief of Honey Copy.

-In most emails, you’ll want to include a quick greeting to acknowledge the reader before diving into your main message or request.
+In most email writing situations, you’ll want to include a quick greeting to acknowledge the reader before diving into your main message or request.